 All areas at or below the 100-year floodplain area on private property will be covered by a drainage and utility easement or outlot dedicated to the City upon development or redevelopment.

 Subd.
-13. Water Quality Treatment Standards: Stormwater treatment must be designed to remove 90% of Total Suspended Solids (TSS) on an average annual basis.
-Treatment can be provided in on-site or regional systems and through permanent ponding, infiltration, filtration, or a combination of BMPs that will meet these requirements.
+13. Water Quality Treatment Standards: Permanent stormwater treatment systems must be designed to remove 90% of Total Suspended Solids (TSS) on an average annual basis.
+Treatment can be provided in on-site or regional systems and through infiltration systems, filtration systems, wet sedimentation basins, regional wet sedimentation basin, or a combination of BMPs that will meet these requirements.
 This requirement is anticipated to result in 40-60% Total Phosphorus (TP) removal.
 The stormwater discharges of TSS and TP shall result in no net increase from pre-project conditions for new development projects.
 The stormwater discharges of TSS and TP shall result in a net reduction from pre-project conditions for redevelopment projects.
 Where TSS and/or TP reduction requirements cannot be met on the site of the original construction, the applicant will be required to locate alternative sites where TSS and/or TP treatment standards can be achieved.
 Mitigation project locations are chosen in the following order of preference:

 Locations that yield benefits to the same receiving water that receives runoff from the original construction activity.